soizicpenicaud/casestudy-syllabus/index.md

 Course designed and taught by [Soizic Pénicaud](https://twitter.com/soizicpenicaud) at [Sciences Po Paris' Graduate School of Public Affairs](https://www.sciencespo.fr/public/en.html) in the Fall semester of 2021 - 2025.

-The content of this course and the case study are available under the Creative Commons Attribution-Non Commercial 4.0 International licence.
+The content of this course and the case study are available under the Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International licence.

 ## Course description